ramirodiazortiz/resume/src/resume.md

 ## Experience

-### HWD (now Door) (August 2022 - present)
+### Honest Day's Work (now Door) (August 2022 - present)
 *iOS Lead Engineer*

-As the iOS Lead Engineer at HWD, now Door, I am responsible for end-to-end implementations, architecture design, and CI/CD pipeline setups.
+As the iOS Lead Engineer at Honest Day's Work, now Door, I am responsible for end-to-end implementations, architecture design, and CI/CD pipeline setups.
 I also lead the implementation of tooling and manage the interviewing process for new hires.
 My leadership responsibilities include planning in conjunction with the product team, and ensuring the technical excellence of our iOS applications.

 ### Airtime (June 2021 - June 2022)
 *iOS Manager*